nikolim/cabworld/README.md

 Reinforcement Environment based an OpenGymAI and Pygame.
 A cab is driving around and tries to pick-up passengers to drive them to their destination.
-Each passenger is marked with the same color as his destination
+Each passenger is marked with the same color as his destination.

 ![Cabworld](demo.gif)